 The specific questions I will address are as follows:

-Question 1: Is there a clear, marked link between key socio-economic events and land-use change in Latvia?
+Question 1: Is there a clear link between key socio-economic events and land-use change in Latvia?

 H1: There is an observable, uniform link between the Soviet Union collapse and land-use change in Latvia at a country-scale.
 There is no homogeneous link between land-use change and the addition of Latvia to the EU at a country-scale.